 British economist Pippa Malmgren is generally credited for inventing the term in 2009.
 The phenomenon has become quite common in the food and beverage industry.

 Breaking Down Shrinkflation

 Essentially, shrinkflation is a form of hidden inflation.
-Instead of increasing the price of a product, something that would be immediately evident to consumers, producers reduce the size of product while maintaining the same price.
+Instead of increasing the price of a product, something that would be immediately evident to consumers, producers reduce the size of the product while maintaining the same price.
 The absolute price of the product doesn’t go up, but the price per unit of weight or volume has increased.
-The small reduction in quantity is usually unnoticed by consumers (at least that’s what the manufacturer is hoping).
+The small reduction in quantity is usually unnoticed by consumers (at least that’s what the manufacturer hopes).

 Note that shrinkflation cannot be viewed as a fraud or misrepresentation of products.
 Producers always indicate the weight, volume, or quantity of their products on packaging labels.
 It’s not illegal – it’s just sneaky.

 What Causes Shrinkflation?

 1. Higher production costs

 Rising production costs are generally the primary cause of shrinkflation.
-Increases in the cost of ingredients or raw materials, energy commodities, and labor increase production costs and subsequently diminish the profit margins of producers.
+Increases in the cost of ingredients or raw materials, energy commodities, and labor increase production costs and subsequently diminish producers’ profit margins.

-Reducing the weight, volume, or quantity of the products while keeping the same retail price tag can improve the producer’s profit margin.
+Reducing the products’ weight, volume, or quantity while keeping the same retail price tag can improve the producer’s profit margin.
 At the same time, the average consumer will not notice a small reduction in quantity.
 Thus, sales volume will not be affected.

 2. Intense market competition